GU-CLASP/GU-CLASP.github.io/content/pages/phd-courses/Topics-in-Advanced-Deep-Machine-Learning/index.md

 ---
 The course webpage can be accessed

-The course syllabus can be found
+The course syllabus can be found [here](./Syllabus/Topics in Deep Machine Learning.pdf)